turingschool/front-end-curriculum/lessons/module-4/react-native-with-expo.md

 debugger.
 Open up the console and select the `Pause on Exceptions` button.
 Then throw a debugger into your JS and save, causing the app to reload.
 The debugger should trigger, allowing you to inspect `this`, `props`, etc.

+### A Refresher in the React Component Lifecycle

+Just like normal React, we have access to the component lifecycle API.
+Here is a quick rundown of how each method is utilized for mobile:

+#### Mounting Cycle

+* constructor(props) - Instantiate the component class and pass in props from the parent component (or container).
+Can also set local state in the component.
+* componentWillMount() - Invoked just once, right before component renders.
+* render() - Renders a React component or null.
+* componentDidMount() - Invoked just once right after component renders.
+Good time to make API call or execute delayed code.

+#### Updating Cycle

+* componentWillReceiveProps(nextProps) - Parent of component has passed in new props.
+This component will now re-render.
+Good time to set local state before the re-render (if necessary)
+* shouldComponentUpdate(nextProps, nextState) - Returns either true or false.
+Defaults to true.
+If true, the component will re-render.
+If false, the component will not re-render.
+Usually used by comparing current props to passed in props.
+* componentWillUpdate(nextProps, nextState) - Called once the component decides it will re-render.
+Can't set local state here.
+* render() - Renders a React component or null if shouldComponentUpdate returns true.
+* componentDidUpdate(prevProps, prevState) - Invoked right after component re-renders.